cucumber/docs/content/docs/cucumber/debugging.md

 {{% /block %}}

 {{% block "java,kotlin,scala" %}}
-In order to debug your scenarios on the JVM, you can step through the the steps of each scenario in debug mode.
+In order to debug your scenarios on the JVM, you can step through the steps of each scenario in debug mode.

 1. Set a breakpoint on the part of the code you want to debug.
 This might be the line you are currently getting an Exception (see your stacktrace).